Brazilians rally for democracy, seek to rein in Bolsonaro - NewsBreak

 “I am here today ... with such a diverse group that sometimes fought on opposite sides, doing all we can now to preserve what is sacred to us all.
 That’s our democracy,” said Fraga, an outspoken Bolsonaro critic.

-Bolsonaro, for his part, has played down concerns, deriding the manifestos as “little letters" and insisting that he respects the constitution.
-On Thursday, in a public swipe on Twitter at the law school rally, he remarked: “Today, a very important act took place ...
+Bolsonaro, for his part, has played down concerns, deriding the manifestos as “little letters" and insisting that he respects the Constitution.
+On Thursday, in a public swipe to the law school rally on Twitter, he remarked: “Today, a very important act took place ...
 Petrobras reduced, once again, the price of diesel."

-Still, concern about Bolsonaro's fiery rhetoric has spread even among some allies and has undermined their efforts to keep the peace between the administration and other institutions, two Cabinet ministers told the AP.
+Still, concern about Bolsonaro's fiery rhetoric has spread even among some allies and has undermined their efforts to keep the peace between the administration and other institutions, two Cabinet ministers told The Associated Press.
 They spoke on condition of anonymity, as they weren't authorized to discuss the matter publicly.

 Bolsonaro's party has distanced itself from claims that the election could be compromised.
 The party's leader sought out the electoral court's president to assure him of his trust in the voting system, Augusto Rosa, the party's vice president, told the AP.